inpsyde/composer-asset-compiler/README.md

 ### Stop compilation on failure

-By default, when anything goes wrong, the processing of packages stops and the compiler exit with an non-zero code.
+By default, when *anything* during building process goes wrong, the processing of packages stops and the compiler exit with an non-zero code.

-It is possible to instruct the compiler to continue processing other packages, that have been listed for processing.
+When an error happen for a package, it is possible to instruct the compiler to continue processing other packages.
 This can be done via the **`stop-on-failure`** property.

 ```json
 {